#90: McSpadden Park

 Instead, it’s just a plain flat cement area with virtually no picnic tables.

 It’s still a big green space with a good playground in a busy area of the city.
 But given the extensive work put into the upgrade, it feels like a missed opportunity.

 “It was a nice park to be stuck in traffic beside.”

 Callister is a nice park but fairly generic, the type we’ve mentioned a few times, with basic amenities but small design touches that elevate it.

 So let’s do some more history time, because Callister has plenty.

-Originally a few acres owned by the Callister family, it was turned into a sports field by local promoter Con Jones in 1912, best known for his local cigar store empire.
+Originally just a few acres of land owned by the Callister family, it was turned into a sports field by local promoter Con Jones — best known for his local cigar store empire — in 1912.
 Over the years, the field’s ownership transferred from Jones, back to the Callister family, and to the City of Vancouver, with a few jurisdictional skirmishes between the park board, city and PNE over the years.